patrickf2000/lila/docs/internals.md

 ### The Compiler

 The compiler layer translates LTAC into assembly.
-Currently, I have complete support for x86-64 and almost complete support for AArch64 (Arm 64-bit).
+Currently, I have complete support for x86-64.

+### In Action...

+To understand how sources are represented during compilation, you can use the "--ast" and "--ltac" compiler flags.
+The "--ast" flag will load the source into an AST and print it to the console.
+The "--ltac" flag will output the LTAC code to a file named after your source.
+The transform layer is still run when you use the "--ltac" flag.
+If you wish to see the equivalent RISC code regardless of your platform, use the "--risc" flag.